yelghali/prompt-based-tutorial-AKS/README.md

 - (Optional) How do I use Prometheus alerts integration with Azure Monitor Actions (email, trigger workflow, ITSM, etc.) in a cluster in AKS?

 - how to optimize the costs of monitoring AKS on Azure ?

-For Both Developers and Admins:

-- How do I expose health & readiness metrics for workloads/apps in AKS?
-(Note: Non-authenticated)

 ## Security